klokane/loxy/README.md

 but with __loxy__ you will get `error`.

-    o = ({})()     -- create instance of anonymous class - see section "Anonymous class" print(o.a)     -- but this throw error "read unknown attribute: d"
+    o = ({})()     -- create instance of anonymous class - see section "Anonymous class" print(o.a)     -- throw error "read unknown attribute: a"

 ## Setters/Getters - syntax sugar

+__Loxy__ add some syntax sugar for object members:

 In example with `Circle` you can access:
   - property `circle.radius` throught `circle:getRadius()` method.
   - method `circle:getArea()` by property `cicrcle.area`

-This is __Loxy__ syntax sugar provided for objects.

     circle = Circle{ radius = 10 }
     assert( circle.area == 10 * PI)
     assert( circle:getRadius() == 10)

-Same syntax sugar is used for setters
+Similar syntax sugar can by used for setters

 We will extend our class `Circle` with setter: